-The Hillsborough Classic Film Society is a group that is showing classic, foreign and independent films once a month at the Passmore Center, 103 Meadowlands Drive, Hillsborough, NC.
+The Hillsborough Classic Film Society is a group that shows classic, foreign and independent films once a month, at 2 p.m.
+Most screenings are at the Passmore Center, 103 Meadowlands Drive, Hillsborough, NC.
+The Passmore Center is next to the Orange County SportsPlex.

-At each event, there will be an expert speaker who sets the background for the film.
-There will also be free popcorn!
+At each event, an expert speaker will set the background for the film.
+There is also free popcorn!

-The events are free to attend, but advance registration is required, and space is limited.
-Register at hillsboroughclassicfilms.com or by calling the Passmore Center at 919-245-2015.
+The events are free to attend.
+Advance registration is requested.
+Registration is at hillsboroughclassicfilms.com or by calling the Passmore Center at 919-245-2015.
+Please sign up by 3 p.m. on Friday for one of the Sunday events.

 Double-Check Before You Head Out!